geersch/nestjs-getting-started/docs/10-prisma.md

 export DATABASE_URL=postgresql://postgres:abc123@localhost:5432/acme
 ```

 This new environment variable contains all the information declared in the `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_HOST` and `DB_NAME` environment variables created earlier.

-As explained in a previous chapter I use [direnv](https://direnv.net/) to define my environment variables, but you can also use the [.env](ttps://www.prisma.io/docs/guides/development-environment/environment-variables) file created by Prisma by default at the root of your project.
-If you don't use the `.env` file created by the Prisma CLI you can delete it.
+As explained in a previous chapter I use [direnv](https://direnv.net/) to define my environment variables, but you can also use the [`.env`](https://www.prisma.io/docs/guides/development-environment/environment-variables) file created by the Prisma CLI at the root of your project.
+If you don't use the `.env` file you can delete it.
 Whichever method you prefer, make sure to declare the `DATABASE_URL` environment variable before continuing.

 We can write the data model (Prisma model) manually and use [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate) to generate `.sql` migration scripts to keep our database in sync with the Prisma schema.
 However, we are working with an existing database that was created using the `init.sql` script.
 We prefer to migrate the database schema ourselves instead of using Prisma Migrate.
 In that case, we can generate the Prisma models via introspection.
 In the former case the Prisma schema is the single source of truth and in the latter it's the database schema.